armaanarora07/astro-landing-age-fork/README.md

 Landstro is a feature-rich, production-ready landing page starter designed to help you quickly launch beautiful websites in minutes, not days.
 With dark mode, SEO optimization, contact forms, and built-in email collection, it provides everything you need to showcase your product, start collecting leads, and launch your business right away.

+To see what it looks like in practice, [click here](https://youtu.be/zMVpJUWaZso)!

 ## Table of Contents

 - [Features](#features)